junxit/us-congress-bills-111/metadata.md

 - 2009-02-25 — Introduced in House
 - 2009-02-25 — Introduced in House
 - 2009-02-25 — Referred to the House Committee on Veterans' Affairs.
+- 2009-02-27 — Referred to the Subcommittee on Economic Opportunity.
+- 2009-05-01 — Subcommittee on Economic Opportunity Discharged.
+- 2009-05-06 — Committee Consideration and Mark-up Session Held.
+- 2009-05-06 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-05-14 — Placed on the Union Calendar, Calendar No. 53.
+- 2009-05-14 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+111-109.
+- 2009-05-14 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+111-109.